andreterceiro/dio-mobile-meu-tudo--flexibility-and-responsivity-in-react-native/README.md

 As final comments of the teacher, he said:

 - That with flexbox you can have responsivity in your app without making calcs related to area, pixels etc;
+- He showed us [this site](https://flexboxfroggy.com/) to make calculations related to flexbox;